DS12/scala-class/slides/lecture1.md

 The focus with interfaces is on subtype polymorphism.

-The focus with type classes changes to type-level parametric polymorphism: you implement the contracts that the type class publishes across unrelated types.
+The focus with type classes changes to parametric polymorphism: you implement the contracts that the type class publishes across unrelated types.
 <br />
 <br />
 A second crucial distinction between type classes and interfaces is that for class to be a "member" of an interface it must declare so at the site of its own definition.